Advocating for Abortion in NC

 You can also fund the clinics that provide abortions in your area.
 Abortion clinics are nonprofit organizations that rely on donations to continue providing care.
 Planned Parenthood South Atlantic provides abortions at five health centers in North Carolina: Asheville, Charlotte, Winston-Salem, Fayetteville, Chapel Hill, and Wilmington.
 There are also ten independent clinics in North Carolina:

-3. Vote for pro-choice candidates
+Vote for candidates who support abortion access

-A.Vote for pro-choice candidates
+A.Vote for candidates who support abortion access

 A.